 In early 2022, countries around the world imposed a number of sanctions on Russia in response to its invasion of Ukraine.
-These sanctions included, but were not limited to, removing certain Russian banks from the Society for Worldwide Interbank Financial Telecommunication ("SWIFT") messaging system, which has affected the Company's ability to fund its operations in Russia.
-The Company has some cash reserves in Russia, but prolonged sanctions will impact the Company's ability to send additional cash to fund operations in Russia, and specifically its ability to maintain the Unkur license in good standing.
+These sanctions adversely affected the Company's ability to fund its operations in Russia and its ability to maintain the Unkur license in good standing.